WesternGamer/HideVersionString/README.md

 13. At the bottom, click unblock then Apply.
 You can now close the window.

-15. Start Space Engineers and go to the plugins menu from the main menu and select `No.News.Plugin.dll`.
+15. Start Space Engineers and go to the plugins menu from the main menu and select `HideVersionString.dll`.
 Click Apply and you will be asked to restart the game.
 Click Yes to restart the game and you done!